fusioncharts/dev_centre_docs/getting-started/react/install-using-react.md

 </div>
 </div>

-### Include only Specific Modules
+### Include only specific modules

-To register using a specific chart type, import the the fusioncharts class and then the specific chart (instead of all the charts).
+To register using a specific chart type, import the `fusioncharts` class and then the specific chart (instead of all the charts).
 Also, you need to add the dependency for the specific chart type as shown in the code below:

 <div class="code-wrapper">
 <ul class='code-tabs'>